romits800/reading/relational_verification_analysis/kovacs_relational_2013.md

 %
 Their application if on medical data where the medical values should not interfere with the userdata or affect observations.

+- Works for non-equivalent program executions
+- Uses the control-flow graph
+- First finds the a good alignment for the two program executions.